Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Elizabeth Carmichael Monk

 Born August 4, 1898, Montreal, Quebec.
 Died December 26, 1980, Montreal, Quebec.
 In 1923 she earned a degree in Law from McGill University.
-She was the 1st woman to win the faculty’s gold medal for academic excellence.
-Unfortunately at the time she graduated women were not allowed to
+She was the first woman to win the faculty’s gold medal for academic excellence.
+Unfortunately at the time she graduated

-be called to the Bar in the province of Quebec.
-She would fight, cajole, and wait almost 20 years before she was called to the Bar.
-In 1934 she
+women were not allowed to be called to the Bar in the Province of Quebec.
+She would fight, cajole, and wait almost 20 years before

-was admitted to the Bar in Nova Scotia but this was not home.
-On January 10, 1942, Elizabeth was on of four women to be the 1st women called
+she was called to the Bar.
+In 1934 she was admitted to the Bar in Nova Scotia but this was not home.
+On January 10, 1942, Elizabeth

-Committee, the Quebec National Federation of University women and Canadian Federation of University Women.
-In 1991 she was the recipient
+Canadian Federation of University Women.
+In 1991 she was the recipient of the Méite du Barreau.

-pionnières dans le métiers non-traditionnels (copyright 2004 by Sophie Lecerte and Karine Boisverts) Online. (accessed June 2013).
+Source: Les pionnières dans le métiers non-traditionnels (copyright 2004 by Sophie Lecerte and Karine Boisverts) Online. (accessed June 2013).

 Marie-Lucie Morin